Question: Should You Walk 10000 Steps per Day for Weight Loss?

 Each 2,000-2,500 steps is about a mile.
 Walking a mile burns about 80 calories for a 150-pound person.

-Bottom Line: Depending on your weight, 10,000 steps burns between 250 and 600 calories.
+Bottom Line: Depending on your weight, walking 10,000 steps burns between 250 and 600 calories.
 Most weight loss programs recommend burning 200-300 calories per day in moderate to vigorous exercise.
+If you walk 10,000 steps per day with 3000 of those steps at a brisk walking to jogging pace, you should be burning enough calories.

 If You Continue to Gain Weight, Add More StepsIf you are already logging 10,000 steps a day and not losing or maintaining your weight, then the key is to add another 2,000 steps per day (and/or eat fewer calories).